joshuajnoble/ofReference/gl/ofVbo.markdown

 ### void setMesh(const ofMesh & mesh, int usage) ###

-This copies an ofMesh into an ofVbo, which is a very easy way of creating a vbo.
+This copies an ofMesh into an ofVbo, which is a very easy way of creating a VBO.

 ```cpp
 ofMesh m;
 vbo.setMesh(m, GL_DYNAMIC_DRAW);
 ```

-This copies all the properties from the mesh, indices, vertices, colors, and texcoords, into the vbo.
+This copies all the properties from the mesh, indices, vertices, colors, and texcoords, into the VBO.

 ### void setVertexData(const ofVec3f * verts, int total, int usage) ###